Top Misconceptions about Medicaid Irrevocable Trusts

 “If I am not serving as trustee I won’t be able to invest the same way in the trust that I did before.”

-The trustee of a trust can invest in all of the same investment options that would be available to an individual and therefore are not limited by having the assets invested inside a trust.
+The trustee of a trust has all of the same investment options that would be available to an individual and therefore are not limited by having the assets invested inside a trust.
 However, the trustee should follow the prudent investment rule as a guide towards making investment decisions.
 The only caveat, of course, is that there are no individual retirement accounts owned inside of an irrevocable trust as mentioned above.
 You are also able to maintain your current investment advisor if you need help with investment choices.

 While it is true that the trustee can make these investment decisions he does not have to.
 Your investment broker in most cases can grant you as the donor of the trust something known as limited trading authority over the trust investments.
 This will enable you to continue to talk with your broker about all trade and investment decisions just like you used to prior to transferring your investments to the trust.
 Your trustee really need not be involved in your day to day trust activities at all thus really keeping you in control of your investments and irrevocable trust assets.